What is Edge Computing?

 Edge computing offers several advantages over traditional computing architectures especially when generated data is closer to edge devices.
 Here are some of the key benefits:

-1. Latency: Edge computing reduce latency for end users.
-The processing time for data required to travel between two points on a network is greatly reduced as computational data get closer to each other.
-This results in a faster system response rate and processing time for real-time applications such as healthcare monitoring, traffic management, smart retail, and industrial automation systems.
+1. Latency: Edge computing may produce zero latency for end users.
+The time to travel between two data points on a network is greatly reduced as computational data get closer to one another.
+This results in a faster system response rate for real-time applications such as healthcare monitoring, traffic management, smart retail, industrial automation systems, and more.

-2. Increased network efficiency: IoT edge computing can help minimize the amount of data sent over the network to the cloud, reducing network congestion and improving bandwidth efficiency.
+2. Enhanced network efficiency: Edge computing can help streamline the amount of data sent over the network to the cloud which will help in reducing network congestion and improving bandwidth efficiency.

 Edge Computing Use Cases